rjkviegas/skills-workshops/week-2/domain_modelling/COACH_INSTRUCTIONS.md

 * Set the students going on implementing the coin flipping program.

-* Tell the students when 25 minutes is up and set them off for another 25 minutes on picky picnic user stories.
+* Tell the students when 25 minutes is up and set them off for another 25 minutes on the picky picnic user stories.

 ## Plenary (15 minutes)